elfhosted/elfhosted.com/docs/faq.md

 ### Can I get a trial?

 Yes, almost all of our packages come with a $1, 7-day trial.
-Larger streaming bundles (Rangers+) do not, but users are able to trial a normal-sized bundle (Hobbits, etc), and upgrade to a larger bundle as required.
+Larger streaming bundles (Rangers+) do not, but users are able to trial a normal-sized bundle (*Hobbits, etc*), and upgrade to a larger bundle as required.

-### How do you justify the cost?

-Our pricing is explained in detail [here](/open/pricing/).

-Store purchases start at $9/month, which (*in New Zealand, anyway*) will get you 2 fancy coffees :coffee: or 1 fancy beer :beer:

-Any store purchase carries with it the potential overhead of a support request, which costs our staff / volunteers their personal time and attention, and the base price reflects not only the infrastructure cost, but also product development / maintenance, and support overheads.

 ## General